bethanyalicehall/e-commerce-ms4/README.md

 - [GitPod](https://gitpod.io) - to write the code and use GIT to commit and push to GitHub.
 - [Heroku](https://www.heroku.com/platform) - to deploy the project to a live site.
 - [ElephantSQL ](https://www.elephantsql.com/) - used as the database platform.
+- [Stripe](https://stripe.com/gb) - To handle card payments
+- [Django Allauth](https://django-allauth.readthedocs.io/) - To handle user account management
+- [AWS](https://aws.amazon.com/) - To store static and media files
 - [Balsamiq](https://balsamiq.com/) - used to produce the wireframes.
+- [dbdiagram](https://dbdiagram.io/home) - used to create a diagram for the database schema.
 - [Coolors](https://coolors.co/) - used to create a colour palette for the website.
-- [dbdiagram](https://dbdiagram.io/home) - used to create a diagram for the database schema.
 - [Techsini](https://techsini.com/multi-mockup/index.php) - used to create the multi device mockup.
 - [W3C HTML Validation service](https://validator.w3.org/) - used to validate HTML
 - [W3C Jigsaw CSS Validation service](https://jigsaw.w3.org/css-validator/) - used to validate CSS